 Reporting on Organizational Unit (OU) information via Azure AD PowerShell

 For decades now, admins have been using Organizational Units to conveniently organize the objects in their on-premises Active Directory.
 It’s a common scenario to have all the users, groups and computers from a particular office, city or country placed in their own Organizational Unit (OU), which is then used as a single management unit.
-Used as the building blocks of your organizational hierarchy, OUs greatly simplify some of the management tasks in AD, ensure policy enforcement via GPOs and enable granular rights delegation.
+Used as the building blocks of your organizational hierarchy, OUs greatly simplify some of the Office 365 management tasks in AD, ensure policy enforcement via GPOs and enable granular rights delegation.

 Organizational Units in Office 365